Istanbul

 Free entry 9:00-19:00; closed Sundays 2-3 hours

-Tip: Haggling mandatory — start at 30-40% of asking price.
+Tip: Haggling is mandatory — start at 30-40% of asking price.
 Lost Tourists Section (warren of alleys) is the most authentic.
-Main streets are tourist-priced.
-Beware 'carpet shop' invitation scams.
+Main streets (Kalpakçılar Caddesi) are tourist-priced.
+Beware 'free carpet shop tea' invitations — high-pressure sales.
+The Ottoman Han (caravanserai) sections off the main alleys are the photogenic areas.

 Spice Bazaar (Egyptian Bazaar)

 1664 Ottoman spice market in Eminönü — Turkish delight, baklava, dried fruit, spices, Turkish coffee.
-Smaller and more focused than Grand Bazaar.
+Smaller (87 shops) and more focused than Grand Bazaar.
+Built as part of the New Mosque (Yeni Camii) complex with funding from Egyptian taxes (hence 'Egyptian').

 Free entry 8:00-19:00 1-2 hours

-Tip: Try Turkish delight (lokum) at the historic Hafiz Mustafa shop.
+Tip: Try Turkish delight (lokum) at the historic Hafiz Mustafa shop (1864-vintage).
 Saffron is genuinely cheap here ($5-15 vs $40+ at Western markets).
 Cash gets better prices than card.
+Walk to nearby Eminönü pier for fish sandwich ($3) on the Galata Bridge — Istanbul tradition.

 Bosphorus Cruise